 We believe that baptism is an ordinance of the Lord.
 We believe that when you repent and come to faith you are united with Christ and baptism express your union with Christ in his death and resurrection, as you are immersed in water in the name of the Father and the Son and the Holy Spirit.
 It is a also a sign that yopu belong to the new people of God.
 Baptism is an emblem of burial and cleansing, signifying death to the old life of unbelief, and purification from the pollution of sin.

 Our Baptism Process

-Fill out the Baptism Application
+Fill out our Baptism Application Form

-Share your testimony and be baptized
+Share your testimony and be baptized.